 Experienced genealogists know that family history research is about time and place.
 A researchers ability to find a long ancestral line depends on the following factors:

 the religion of each generation

 Let's explore just one limiting factor in the ability to trace a lineage - the country of origin.

 Some cultures have an oral history culture.
-My friend from Samoa has to ask a village leader about her ancestry preceding her grandparents.
+For example, my friend from Samoa has to ask a village leader about her ancestry preceding her grandparents.

 Some countries did not have archives set up to maintain records or laws requiring documentation creation until recently.
-In Australia, census records were taken but then destroyed.
-Canadian Census records were inconsistently created.
+For example, in Australia, census records were taken but then destroyed.
+By contrast, Canada had inconsistent Census records.

 In the United States of America, some places didn't keep civil birth and death records until the 1910s, while other locations have accessible records into the 1800s.
-While some records do reach back into Colonial America, not every colony has such a collection.
+So while some documentation does reach back into Colonial America, not every colony has such a collection.

 Apparently, Switzerland has kept public records for 715 years.
 In Iceland, many people have their family history traced back 30 generations.